Boarding for girls in Years 9 to Upper Sixth.

 In 1987, de Winton House opened as a Sixth form girls house.
 Then in 1995, the school started to take girls from the age of 11 and at that point de Winton changed its role, becoming home to girls from the age of 13 upwards.
 It was extended during the summer of 2006.

 de Winton is located in the centre of the school and has extensive views of the beautiful sports’ fields and surrounding countryside.
-Currently de Winton is home to 50 girls, being a mix of boarders and day boarding pupils.
+Currently de Winton is home to 50 girls, being a mix of full, weekly and flexi boarders .
 The majority of the accommodation comprises single study bedrooms, although there are a number of larger rooms, which are arranged to accommodate up to three of the younger girls.
 Whilst most pupils do their prep in their study bedrooms many prefer to work together in our downstairs communal study.
 The de Winton girls have a large common room, with SKY TV, table football and two conservatories to relax in or spend some quiet time reading.
 They also have a shared kitchen to prepare snacks and drinks and a laundry area where they can begin to develop the necessary domestic skills to look after themselves when they leave school.

 de Winton girls are encouraged to be an integral part of school life and take the lead whether it is in the classroom, on the sports field, on the stage or in any of the many other activities that Christ College has to offer.
 Girls are encouraged to help and respect one another at all times, with good communication between pupils and House staff seen as absolutely vital to creating a warm, friendly atmosphere in which all can prosper.